MicGuard

 3. Click handler

-The click script (plugins/mic_click.sh) handles left-click mute/unmute, right-click device picker, and enable/disable toggle:
+The click script (plugins/mic_click.sh) handles left-click mute/unmute and right-click popup toggle.

 #!/usr/bin/env bash

-# Do nothing if MicGuard.app is not running
+# Guard: do nothing if MicGuard.app is not running

 if ! pgrep -xq MicGuard; then